pmidc-digit/utilities/custom-consumer/README.md

 ## Service Details

-egov-custom-consumer is a consumer which listens to the res-custom-filter topic, and invokes co-existence rest end ponit to clear the auth token present in the co-existence finance erp.
+custom-consumer is a consumer which listens to the res-custom-filter topic, and invokes co-existence rest end ponit to clear the auth token present in the co-existence finance erp.

 ### API Details